kevinkawchak/law-physical-ai-trials/README.md

 # law-physical-ai-trials
-A narrative review that supports the H. R. 9510 2026 bil to law transition.
+A narrative review that supports the H. R. 9510 2026 bill to law transition.